fiskaltrust/rollout-doc/buy-resell/shop.md

 ## Introduction

 The shop is the most basic way to buy _fiskaltrust_ [products](products) for PosDealers and PosOperators.
-The pricelist for these products can be found [here](framework-agreement#pricelist).
+The pricelist for these products can be found [here](volume-purchase-agreement.md#pricelist).

 :::info prerequisites

-As a PosDealer, you should know how to [surrogate](../getting-started/operator-onboarding/surrogating), have signed a  [Framework Agreement](framework-agreement), have a volume discount and a credit limit.
+As a PosDealer, you should know how to [surrogate](../getting-started/operator-onboarding/surrogating), have signed a  [volume purchase agreement](volume-purchase-agreement.md), have a volume discount and a credit limit.
 As a PosOperator, you should clarify with your PosDealer whether to buy the products directly or via your PosDealer.

 :::